openfaas/faas-netes/README.md

 ### Technical overview

-The code in this repository is a daemon or micro-service which can provide the basic functionality the FaaS Gateway requires:
+The code in this repository is a daemon or micro-service which can provide the basic functionality the OpenFaaS API Gateway  requires:

 * List functions
 * Deploy function